Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/moisture-sensor-kit.md

 ![Serial Output](/images/getting-started/losant-iot-dev-kits/moisture-sensor/serial-output.png "Serial Output")

 Every 60 seconds the firmware is publishing the state `{ "moisture": <value> }` to Losant.
-The moisture value is the raw number between 0-1024 that the microcontoller's ADC is providing.
+The moisture value is the raw number between 0-1024 that the microcontroller's ADC is providing.
 Higher values mean more moisture and lower values mean less moisture.

 It’s now time to put your moisture sensor in a plant and start making use of this data.